dsdanielpark/Bard-API/README.md

 <br>

-> **Be careful** <br>
-> ```Please note that while I referred to __Secure-1PSID value as an API KEY for convenience, it is not an officially provided API KEY.
-Since this is not an official service, be extra cautious not to leak it externally, and be aware that there are no methods to revoke and reissue the __Secure-1PSID value.```
+> Please note that while I referred to `__Secure-1PSID` value as an API KEY for convenience, it is not an officially provided API KEY.

 <br>